airladon/FigureOne/tutorials/1 - Shape/README.md

 ## Explanation

 ### HTML
-In the HTML, a `div` is created that will house the figure.
+In the HTML file, a `div` is created the figure will attach to.
 ```html
  <div id="figureOneContainer" style="width: 500px; height: 500px; background-color: black;">
  ```

-Then the FigureOne library is loaded
+Then the FigureOne library is loaded.
 ```html
 <script type="text/javascript" src='https://cdn.jsdelivr.net/npm/figureone@0.3.4/figureone.min.js'></script>
 ```
-In this case, the library is loaded from a CDN, but you could also run it from a local copy of the figureone library as well.
+In this case, the library is loaded from a CDN, but you could also run it from a local copy of the FigureOne library as well.
 For instance, if you cloned this repository, and wanted to run the local version you could use the line:
 ```html
 <script type="text/javascript" src='../../package/figureone.min.js'></script>
 ```